Communications and Computing & Engineering Building

 Offered: Every year, All

-This advanced production course is for juniors majoring in film, television and media arts.
-It takes place on campus or on the Nice, France, campus of a major French film and video institute (ESRA, Paris), and involves the writing, shooting and editing of a polished video project that is then presented to a professional jury.
+This advanced production course is for upperclass students majoring in film, television and media arts.
+It either takes place on campus or on-location and involves the writing, shooting, and editing of a polished narrative, or documentary project that is then presented to a professional jury, or submitted to film festivals.

 Offered: As needed, Summer